The summer I turned ten, I spent an inordinate amount of time obsessing over my appearance.

 As much as you may long for “the good old days,” you must live in the historical time period you’ve been given.
 There’s no changing that fact.

 You don’t get to pick your IQ, your mental capacity, or what learning style suits you best.
 (But you do get to choose how you’ll use what you’ve been given.)

-You don’t get to choose your country of origin.
-Or the color of your skin.
-Or anything else about your ethnic background.
+You must also accept as unchangeable your country of origin.
+And the color of your skin.
+And many other things related to your ethnic background.

 You have no control over whether or not you have siblings and where you fall out among them.

 You cannot change what your ancestors did in the past.
 Or what your extended family does in the present.